Multivariate Stirling Polynomials of the first and second kind

 \subsection{Background and problem}

-It is well-known that a close connection exists between iterated differentiation and Stirling numbers (\cite{jord39}, \cite{rior02}, \cite{tosc49}).
+It is well-known that a close connection exists between iterated differentiation and Stirling numbers (see, e.\,g., \cite{jord1939,rior1958,tosc1949}).
 Let $s_1(n,k)$ denote the signed Stirling numbers of the first kind, $s_2(n,k)$ the Stirling numbers of the second kind, and $D$ the operator $d/dx$.
-Then, for all positive integers $n$, the $n$-th iterate $(x D)^n$ can be expanded into the sum
+Then, for all positive integers $n$, the $n$th iterate $(x D)^n$ can be expanded into the sum